Preparing for Engineering School Admission

 - At the same time, research the schools that offer those programs.
 A good resource is the ABET list of accredited programs.

-Meet with representatives from your selected engineering programs to determine application deadlines and prerequisite course requirements.
+- While visiting your selected engineering programs, determine application deadlines and prerequisite courses.

-- Keep your Huntingdon grades strong, especially in math and science fields, and complete as many physics and upper-level mathematics courses as possible.
+- Keep your Huntingdon grades strong, especially in math and science.
+Complete as many physics and upper-level mathematics courses as possible.

 - As your Huntingdon graduation approaches, complete the admission requirements for the schools of engineering that interest you.